stex/stex.codes/about.md

 still believe in the idea of Lokalportal as base of several possible products.
 Since I've been there since the beginning, I still felt a bit responsible for it as well.

-Due to the current circumstances, I've been doing a lot of backend development work again, including containerization, server administration and CI work - basically everything that's not considered to be purely frontend and needs to be done.
+Due to the circumstances, I've been doing a lot of backend development work again, including containerization, server administration and CI work - basically everything that's not considered to be purely frontend and needs to be done.